julianzaugg/Sequence_Transition_Scorer/README.md

 Additional Notes:
 * Currently only positions that change in each transition are scored.
 So if sequence A and B vary by 10 amino acids, than their score will be based on these 10 positions.
 However if comparing sequence A and sequence C we observed the difference at only 5 locations, the score will be based on these 5 locations.
 * Make sure sequence names in all files are identical.
+* Any positions that are a gap are ignored for the specific transition they are observed in.